How to use

 - What does "Pro locked" mean?

-- Some extras (by-day view, walking times, custom gradient, custom reminder lead time) require optional yearly Pro access.
+- Some extras (by-day view, walking times, custom gradient, custom reminder lead time, live step counter, packing-list export) require optional yearly Pro access.

 More about the product, our stance and privacy on the homepage FAQ section.